opentok/accelerator-annotation-ios/README.md

 * [Prerequisites](#prerequisites): A checklist of everything you need to get started.
 * [Quickstart](#quickstart): A step by step tutorial to help you start developing using the OpenTok Annotations Accelerator Pack for iOS.
 * [Exploring the code](#exploring-the-code): Detailed information about APIs, class design and configuration of this accelerator pack.
-* [About OpenTok](#about-opentok): Information and additional resources of OpenTok's WebRTC platform.

 ## Prerequisites